 For All Moonkind is a non-profit organization that seeks to protect and preserve human history and heritage in outer space.

 Our entirely volunteer team of space lawyers and policymakers are working to develop reasonable and practical protocols that will balance development and preservation and include systems to select, manage and study relevant sites.

-In so doing, we seek to promote the exploration and development and open the debate on equally pressing issues of property and resource extraction.
-FOR ALL
+In so doing, we seek to promote responsible and sustainable exploration and development of space.